grvergara/pacifica-view/README.md

-# SF XMAS
+# Pacifica

-This application is based on PlayFramework and uses an in memory database H2 in order to receive donation pledges for a specific charity.
+This application is based on PlayFramework and uses a relational database to store multiple JPA models.

 ## Getting Started